 In Thailand, Lays come in all kinds of crazy flavours like spicy shrimp, miang kham, grilled pork, sweet basil and my favourite, grilled scallops with garlic butter.
 Fancy AF.
-At 20 baht ($0.85) to 29 baht ($1.23) depending on the pack size, these deliciously empty calories won’t break the bank either.
+At 52 baht ($2.10) for 6 packs, these deliciously empty calories won’t break the bank either.

 One of the best things to stock up on while in Bangkok are dried seaweed snacks – they’re flat and light so they take up no space/weight at all.
 The brand that needs no introduction is, of course, Tao Kae Noi, which is still the market leader in Thailand.